godotengine/godot-docs/tutorials/plugins/editor/making_plugins.rst

         [Tool]

         // Icons are optional.
-        // Alternativelly, you may use the UID of the icon or the absolute path.
+        // Alternatively, you may use the UID of the icon or the absolute path.
         [Icon("icon.png")]

-        // Automatically register the node in the Add Child dialog
+        // Automatically register the node in the Create New Node dialog
         // and make it available for use with other scripts.
         [GlobalClass]
         public partial class MyButton : Button